Generative causal testing to bridge data-driven models and scientific theories in language neuroscience: Adversarially testing functional similarity with

 \section{Adversarially testing functional similarity with \method}

 Proving that two brain areas have different functional selectivity requires only that the areas differ along one functional dimension.
-But proving that two brain areas have the same selectivity is much more difficult, as one must show that there is no dimension that differentiates the areas. \method{} offers a potential solution to this issue, because it can adversarially search for stimuli that differentially activate brain areas as we showed in \cref{fig:fig2}.
-Provided that we have high confidence that we would be able to generate such a stimulus if it existed, then our failure to do so would be affirmative proof of the similarity of the two regions.
+But proving that two brain areas have the same selectivity is much more difficult, as one must show that there is no dimension that differentiates the areas. \method{} offers an approach to tackle this issue, because it can adversarially search for stimuli that differentially activate brain areas as we showed in \cref{fig:fig2}.
+Provided that we have high confidence that we would be able to generate such a stimulus if it existed, then our failure to do so would provide affirmative evidence for the similarity of the two regions.

 As a demonstration of this use case, we focused on the putative `language network' \cite{fedorenko2024language}, a set of regions that respond readily to language and are claimed to be functionally indistinguishable.
 First, we localized five language regions in each of two subjects using established methods~\cite{fedorenko2012language}.
 For each region, we then used \method{} to generate stimuli that would drive that region while minimizing the response in the other regions, as we did successfully in \cref{fig:fig2}c.
 Using this approach, we found \textit{no stimuli} that could drive one region while suppressing the average of the others, strongly supporting claims of functional homogeneity in the language network. \cref{fig:fig3}c summarizes our results.
 We found that the driving behaviors of language network ROIs are more similar to each other, as measured by cosine similarity across explanations, than over 94\% of randomly selected pairs of similarly-sized ROIs in UTS02 and 99\% of all pairs in UTS03 ($p < 10^{-5}$; 1-tailed t-test).
 This result both serves to validate claims of functional similarity across the language network~\cite{fedorenko2024language} and to demonstrate that \method{} can be used as a powerful tool for detecting functional similarity as well as functional differences across ROIs.
 A full dissection of these language network driving experiments is given in Appendix~\ref{sec:app_language_network}.